pyladies-vancouver/pyladies-vancouver/sponsor.rst

 For talk nights, no tables necessary, but enough seating space for up to 30.

-For code jams, no projector is necessary.
-Projector is needed for workshops and talk nights.
+For code jams, tables, wifi and plentiful power plugs.

+A projector is needed for workshops and talk nights.

 For food, we try to budget at least $8 per person.
 On average, we have 20-30 people show up.